Debt Consolidation (what to consider + real life stories included)

 The interest rate you’re able to get depends on which type of loan you attain:

-• Unsecured loan.
-This is a loan that just uses credit.
-As a result though, you might end up with higher interest rates than if you had a secured loan.
+• Unsecured loan: This is a loan that just uses credit.
+As a result, you might end up with higher interest rates than if you had a secured loan.

 If you want to get your debt consolidated, you’ll have to go through one of the two routes above — which we’ll get into later.

-Before we do that though, it’s important you know the dangers around consolidating your debt.
+Before we do that, though, you must know the dangers of consolidating your debt.

 The problem with debt consolidation